-The concept reiterates the ideology that Asian Americans are an “acceptable” minority.
-As a consequence, companies often fail to recognise Asian people as a unrepresented minority.
+The concept reiterates the ideology that Asian Americans are an "acceptable" minority.
+As a consequence, companies often fail to recognise Asian people as an unrepresented minority.

 This argument is obviously highly simplified.
 It fails to account for the fact that there are dozens of ethnic groups all over Asia, all of whom migrated for different reasons and face different problems.

 This ideology prevents Asian people from having access to benefits that other marginalised communities have access to.
 The likelihood of Asian people being promoted to leadership positions is therefore much lower than the average employee.

 Jane Hyun's Breaking the Bamboo Ceiling: Career Strategies for Asians addresses this issue.
 While companies reap the benefits of employing Asian graduates, these environments often make it difficult for Asian people to be promoted.